digital-asset/docs.daml.com/docs/2.8.0/docs/daml/reference/choices.rst

   build-options:
   - --ghc-option=-Wno-controller-can

-Within a project where the warning has been disabled as described above, it can be reenabled for a single Daml file by adding the following line at the top of the file:
+Within a project where the warning has been turned off via the ``daml.yaml`` file, it can be turned back on for individual Daml files by adding the following line at the top of each file:

 .. code-block:: daml